JavaScript Assignment Operators

 a /= ba = a / bAssigns the result of a divided by b to a.

-a %= ba = a % bAssigns the result of a modulo b to a.
+a %= ba = a % bAssigns the remainder of a and b to a

 a &=ba = a & bAssigns the result of a AND b to a.